preloader

 Headers Override

-This optional parameter allows you to add/override requests headers with global or operation specific ones.
+This optional parameter allows you to add/override request headers with global or operation-specific ones.
 You have to use a comma-separated string for multiple values corresponding to the same header.

 Endpoints syntax

-For HTTP based APIs (REST, SOAP, GraphQL or gRPC), this is a simple URL that should respect following pattern:
+For HTTP-based APIs (REST, SOAP, GraphQL or gRPC), this is a simple URL that should respect the following pattern:

 http[s]://{service.endpoint.url:port}[/{service.path}]

-The /{service.path} may be optioanl if your target API is deployed on the root context.
+The /{service.path} may be optional if your target API is deployed on the root context.

-For Event based API through Async API testing, pattern is depending on the protocole binding you’d like to test.
+For Event-based API testing via the Async API, the pattern depends on the protocol binding you’d like to test.

 Kafka

-Kafka Test Endpoint have the following form with optional parameters placed just after a ? and separated using & character:
+Kafka Test Endpoint has the following form with optional parameters placed just after a ? and separated using the & character:

 kafka://{kafka.broker.url:port}/{kafka.topic.name}[?param1=value1&param2=value2]